plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Felsenstein, J. 1985a.
 Confidence intervals on phylogenies: an approach using the bootstrap.
 Evolution 39:783-791. (nonparametric bootstrapping)

-Felsenstein, J. 1985b.
+:hibiscus: Felsenstein, J. 1985b.
 Phylogenies and the comparative method.
 American Naturalist 125:1-15. (independent contrasts)

 :hibiscus: Felsenstein, J. 1992.
 Phylogenies from restriction sites: a maximum-likelihood approach.
 Evolution 46:159-173. (conditioning on variability in discrete trait likelihood calculations)